 How to configure UPnP on an Asus router?

 After accessing the user interface, navigate to Advanced Settings (the menu on the left), select WAN and, on the new window, select Internet Connection.
-Here, under Basic Config, you should see the Enable UPnP option.
-If you use AsusWRT (this time, I used an Asus RT-AC86U), then you’ll have more UPnP settings that you can configure besides simply enabling it: choosing between the NAT Types (Symmetric or Full Cone), enabling the Secure UPnP Mode (doesn’t allow port forwarding for a different IP address) and choosing the allowed internal and external port range.
+Here, under Basic Config, you should see the Enable UPnP option (newer Asus routers should also allows you to set up the NAT Type).
+If you use AsusWRT (again, I used an Asus RT-AC86U), then you’ll have more UPnP settings that you can configure besides simply enabling it: choosing between the NAT Types (Symmetric or Full Cone), enabling the Secure UPnP Mode (doesn’t allow port forwarding for a different IP address) and choosing the allowed internal and external port range.

 How to configure UPnP on a Netgear router?